-Corrections in Face-To-Face 2
+Corrections in face-to-face 2

 In face-to-face 2, for twins in cohort 2 or siblings in the age range of 10 to 13 years, multiple values are available from two different informants (self-report and external report of one parent).
 1,369 cases (13.7% of the sample) had double information in weight or height.
-In analogy to the first technical report, we generated several variables indicating the number of reported values for height (bdy0100_nht) and weight (bdy0200_nwt) and the difference between the information sources (bdy0100_dht for height and bdy0200_dwt for weight; see table 1).
-The distribution of differences is depicted in table 2.
+In analogy to the first technical report, we generated several variables indicating the number of reported values for height (bdy0100_nht) and weight (bdy0200_nwt) and the difference between the information sources (bdy0100_dht for height and bdy0200_dwt for weight; see Table 1.).
+The distribution of differences is depicted in Table 5.
 Please note that only the absolute value of the difference was kept in the final variable.

-As is apparent from the descriptive statistics, the informant difference rarely exceeded the plus/minus 10 cm/kg margin, with more than 95% of all values falling into this margin, while around 80% of the differences lay within the plus/minus 5 cm/kg difference margin.
+As it is apparent from the descriptive statistics, the informant difference rarely exceeded the ± 10 cm or kg margin, with more than 95% of all values falling into this margin, while around 80% of the differences lay within the ± 5 cm/kg difference margin.
 Therefore, in a first step, we resolved these informant differences before conducting further plausibility checks.
 In accordance with the first report, we decided to build a mean score for those participants who had informant differences of 10 cm/kg or less (variables bdy0100_hgt or bdy0200_wgt).
-Since raw values are still included in the data set, users are free to use only the external report or self-report (as indicated in the variables bdy0100_nht or bdy0200_nwt for height or weight).
+Since raw values are still included in the data set, users are free to use only the external report (e.g. bdy0100t/u/s) or self-report (e.g. bdy0100).

 If the informant difference was higher than 10 cm/kg, we decided to take a closer look at these cases (n = 95).
 We specifically searched for typing errors and obvious implausibilities (extremely high or low values or obviously impossible to be valid values, for a documentation on case level see Appendix B).
-If not automatically conducted, all decisions regarding the corrections in this report were made independently by two raters.
-Any changes made are either specified in the flag variable or recorded via setting a value missing with a specific missing code, providing additional information about these cases.
+If not automatically conducted, all decisions regarding the corrections in this report were made independently by the two first authors.
+Any changes made are specified in the flag variable.
+The flag variable value "9" indicates a value was set missing with a specific missing code in the generated variables (bdy0100_hgt and bdy0200_wgt), providing additional information about these cases.
 Ultimately, we applied the following criteria: